Annual FilingGA

 ItemCost/DetailsNotes

-Annual Registration Fee$50Flat fee — same for all domestic LLCs regardless of revenue or member count
+Annual Registration Fee$50Flat base fee (online filing adds a $10 service fee = $60); same for all domestic LLCs regardless of revenue

 Expedited Processing (optional)$100Added to the $50 base fee for faster processing